 Therapeutic area landscape and trend identification

 The CAAVTM technology from Innoplexus uses proprietary self-learning life sciences ontology to identify and link various concepts from the public literature domain.
-Our programs crawl through 97% of publicly available data on the web and then filter, aggregate, and analyze the data.
+Our programs crawl through over 95% of publicly available data on the web and then filter, aggregate, and analyze the data.
 The results are then visualized in a clear, concise, easy-to-read format.
 This process helps pave the way for strategic decision-making that is based on the latest information and provides a real-time exhaustive research library on demand to help find and validate optimal indications.

 Identifying targets and biomarkers

 One of the major challenges in drug discovery is to identify connections between biological entities.
 The ocean of life sciences data provided by Innoplexus helps pharma companies discover connections and interactions between closely and distantly related pathways, drugs, genes, and molecular targets.
 Our technology models protein-protein interactions and assesses theoretical binding affinities by extracting data and analyzing public information that contains protein sequence, structure, function, family classification, active site, domain, and druggability.
 We run this information through a network analysis program to help data scientists discover novel therapies.

 Innoplexus solutions facilitate identification of new opportunities for drug candidates by connecting seemingly disparate concepts and less-researched disease pathways via our proprietary CAAVTM technology and our self-learning life sciences-specific ontology.
 Together, they allow us to identify and link various concepts from the public literature domain while reducing noise.
 The result is a real-time, on-demand, exhaustive research library that allows pharma companies to identify and validate optimal indications, which expedites the process of finding underserved therapeutic areas by searching available drugs for pathways of interest.

 Predict toxicity and validate biological activity